 Scheduling Appointments Could Become the Norm

-To keep in line with social distancing guidelines, many dealerships that remain open are requiring prospective buyers to schedule appointments to come see vehicles to ensure there are not too many people in the space at once.
+To keep in line with social distancing guidelines, many dealerships that remain open are requiring prospective buyers to schedule appointments to come to see vehicles to ensure there are not too many people in the space at once.
 As consumers and dealers get used to this model of doing business, it could become the norm.

 New Cleaning Routines Have Been Implemented That Will Remain in Place